Stars of Napier CBD celebrated

-The star-studded Napier CBD winners were announced during a livestream on at The Dome last Wednesday.
+The star-studded Napier CBD winners were announced during a livestream at The Dome last Wednesday.

 Napier City Business Inc celebrated 10 Star categories representing the stars of businesses in our CBD.
 Businesses and the public could link in via Facebook or Youtube to discover who won live and celebrate with them.